ptwiddle/MAS341-Graph-Theory/policies.md

 Basic facts
 ------
- - **Lectures** Fridays at 9 in Hicks LT7, Fridays at 4 in Hicks LT1
+ - **Lectures** Fridays at 9 in Hicks LT7, Fridays at 4 in Hicks LT7
 - **Lecturer:** Paul Johnson
  - **Email:** paul.johnson@sheffield.ac.uk
  - **Office:** Hicks J6b
- - **Office hours:** Monday 2:30-3:30, Wednesday 10-11, after class, or by appointment
+ - **Office hours:** Thursday 1-2 or by appointment

 Marking
 -------

-The marks for this course are entirely based on the exam.
-As was the case last year but not previous years, all questions will be mandatory.
+The marks for this course are entirely based on the exam, which will consist of four mandatory questions covering
+1. Basic definitions, Instant Insanity, Walks
+2. Algorithms
+3. Graphs on Surfaces
+4. Graph Colourings
+There will be four homework assignments, one for each question, collected and marked to give you feedback on how you are doing.
+Each assignment will be similar to the corresponding question on an exam, including some questions from exams from several years ago.